 All students must complete a total of 9 additional credits in other courses.
 Three of the credits must be ACCT 510 Technical and Professional Communication for Accountants, and the rest must be from the approved list of electives or a waiver must be received to take a course not on the list.
 Neither ACCT 503 Accounting for Managers nor any course fulfilling the foundation requirement may be included.
 Any student wishing to be waived from any of the above requirements may submit a petition in writing to the MAcc Director.
 Each request will be considered individually by the MAcc Committee.

 The Graduate School requires that students maintain a grade-point average of at least 3.0 in all courses taken as a graduate student, as well as a 3.0 grade-point average in all graduate courses taken as a graduate student at NMSU.
 The Department of Accounting and Information Systems requires, in addition, that every candidate for the MAcc degree maintain at least a 3.0 grade-point average in all accounting courses used to satisfy the core and elective course requirement.
 MAcc students may not retake 500-level accounting courses for which they have previously received a grade without approval of the MAcc Admissions Committee.

-Satisfactory performance on a comprehensive examination or similar assignment is required for the degree.
+Satisfactory performance on an electronic portfolio is required for the degree.